aingram702/Android-Apps/README.md

 # Android-Apps
-Repo for Android hacking tools
+Repo for Android apps and hacking tools.
+It contains only code that runs on Android devices.